 Our immediate focus is to use less energy, less water and create less waste along with increasing our recycling levels.
 Longer term, we are also committed to finding new ways to reduce our reliance on grid sourced energy, with a view to achieving further reductions in our overall carbon footprint.

 We’re proud that our long term efforts in timber procurement have provided customers and team members with the knowledge that our timber is responsibly sourced.
 And we continue to raise awareness of sustainable living options in the wider community, helping customers take practical actions at low cost or no cost to save energy, use less water and take environmentally friendly actions.
 This includes providing a wide range of products, expert advice in-store, free workshops, D.I.Y. “how to” guides and information kits.

-The Wesfarmers Sustainability Report provides a detailed insight into the heart of our day to day business practices covering our health, safety and environmental performance as well as our community involvement activities.
+The 2019 Wesfarmers sustainability website provides a detailed insight into the heart of our day to day business practices covering our health, safety and environmental performance as well as our community involvement activities.
 What we do in these areas is a very tangible part of "who we are".
 This reporting is voluntary and publicly demonstrates our commitment to continually improving our performance in these areas.
 By reporting in this way, we make ourselves accountable to achieve improvements.

 Climate change is widely recognised as one of the most pressing challenges we face today and the main cause of climate change has been attributed to human generated greenhouse gas emissions.
 We believe we can play a positive role in tackling climate change by reducing our greenhouse gas emissions.

 Over 85 per cent of our greenhouse gas emissions come from the electricity we use to power our stores.
 The remainder is largely from the waste generated from our operations and our own vehicle use.
 We have active strategies to reduce our greenhouse gas emissions in all areas where they are generated.